starci-lab/cifarm-docs/docs/deployment/containers/gameplay-service/page-2.md

 JWT_ACCESS_TOKEN_EXPIRATION=5m
 JWT_REFRESH_TOKEN_EXPIRATION=7d

-# Repeat the Gameplay Service Port for clarity
-GAMEPLAY_SERVICE_PORT=3014
 ```
 ### Remote Installation
 If the Helm repository is not already added, the script will first add it and then update it.
 You can check and add the repository with the following